mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE airtable_datasource          --- display name for the database
-    WITH ENGINE='airtable',                      --- name of the MindsDB handler
+    WITH ENGINE = 'airtable',                    --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "base_id": " ",                            --- the Airtable base ID
       "table_name": " ",                         --- the Airtable table name
       "api_key": " "                             --- the API key for the Airtable API